kartik-v/bootstrap-fileinput/README.md

 ```

 #### filebatchuploadcomplete
-This event is triggered after completion of the synchronous ajax batch upload (i.e. when `uploadAsync` is `false`).
+This event is triggered after completion of either the synchronous and asynchronous ajax batch upload.
 Additional parameters available are:

 - `filestack`: the array of selected file objects.
 - `extraData`: the `uploadExtraData` settings for the plugin (will return an empty object if not set).